France-Data-Reseau/fdr-appuiscommuns/README.md

 Gotchas - Jinja2 :
 - doc https://jinja.palletsprojects.com/en/3.0.x/templates
 - map() filter returns string "<generator object do_map at 0x10bd730>" => add |list https://github.com/pallets/jinja/issues/288
+- change the value of a variable : not possible (and not in the spirit).
+But if really required, use a dict:  https://stackoverflow.com/questions/9486393/jinja2-change-the-value-of-a-variable-inside-a-loop

 Gotchas - DBeaver :
 - big query (with WITH statement...) throws error : DBeaver uses ";" character AND empty lines as statements separator, so remove these first https://dbeaver.io/forum/viewtopic.php?f=2&t=1687

+Gotchas - PostgreSQL :
+- HINT:  No function matches the given name and argument types. => add explicit type casts to the arguments
+- FAQ postgres blocks & logs says WARNING:  there is already a transaction in progress => terminate all running queries : SELECT pg_cancel_backend(pid) FROM pg_stat_activity WHERE state = 'active' and pid <> pg_backend_pid();